interpretml/interpret-text/README.md

 # Supported NLP Scenarios

- Currently this repository provides support for the text classification scenario.
+Currently this repository only provides support for the text classification scenario.
 # <a name="explainers"></a>

 # Supported Explainers